zzhangjii/learning-library/lab-guides/LabGuide200.md

 ### **STEP 5**: Create SSH Key Pair

-Before we create the Compute instance that will contain Docker and application deployments we need to create an ssh key pair so we'll be able to securely connect to the instance and do the Docker installation, etc. **We'll use the VNC Client to do this**.
+Before we create the Compute instance that will contain Docker and application deployments we need to create a ssh key pair so we'll be able to securely connect to the instance and do the Docker installation, etc. **We'll use the VNC Client to do this**.

-- In you VCN cleint open up a Terminal session and **Type** the following: (**You don't have to worry about any passphrases unless you want to enter one**)
+- In your VNC client open up a Terminal window and **Type** the following: (**You don't have to worry about any passphrases unless you want to enter one**)

 ```
 ssh-keygen -b 2048 -t rsa -f dockerkey
 ```

-- Your key pair is now in the current directory
+- Your key pair is now in the current directory:

     ![](images/200/24.PNG)

-- **NOTE:** Just open up the pubic key file in an editor (vi) and select / copy the entire contents to be used in in the Compute Instance creation in the next Step.
+- **NOTE:** Open up the pubic key file in an editor (vi).
+Select and copy the entire contents.
+This will be used in the Compute instance creation in the next Step.

     ![](images/200/25-4.PNG)

 ### **STEP 6**: Create a Compute Instance

-You will now create a Linux based Compute instance using the public key you just generated.

-- Go back to your OCI console and from the hamburger menu in the upper left hand corner select **Compute-->Instances**
+- Go back to your OCI console and from the hamburger menu in the upper left hand corner select **Compute-->Instances**.

   ![](images/200/26.PNG)

-- Click **Create Instance**
+- Click **Create Instance**.

  ![](images/200/27.PNG)

-- **You will (Select / Leave Default) or Type** the following in the `Create Compute Instance` section of the dialog:
+- **You will (Leave Default) or Type** the following in the `Create Compute Instance` section of the dialog:

   ```
   Name: Docker